BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 along with their co-existence and potential benefits for projects like BookStack.

-In regard to LLM usage in BookStack, earlier this year I came across [Danswer](https://docs.danswer.dev/introduction) which I built an integration for which allowed Chat-GPT querying of your BookStack content.
+In regard to LLM usage in BookStack, earlier this year I came across [Danswer](https://docs.danswer.dev/introduction) which I built an integration for which allowed Chat-GPT-like querying of your BookStack content.
 I talked about this more, along with a demo of this integration, [in my video here from about 4:28](https://foss.video/w/mB67n8JBBHb9mSMYUM5DED?start=4m28s).
 This is probably the most valuable usage of LLMs with a system like BookStack.
 I've also heard some other good ideas like using LLMs to generate out templates, or base page content.
 Another neat idea is using image generation to create book and shelf covers.
-Most of these desired should be possible via existing integration methods for the most part although as LLM/AI options, and the desired usages of them, evolve we may start to see areas where we can specifically provide interfaces to help these kinds of tools.
+Most of these ideas should be possible to implement via existing integration methods for the most part although as LLM/AI options, and the desired usages of them, evolve we may start to see areas where we can specifically provide interfaces to help integrate with this kind of tooling.

 Outside of the core platform, we'd also seen AI's impact in our issue management, as well as in external news content for BookStack, both of which reflects the downsides of AI:

-On issue management, I've had a couple submitted that were clearly filled out using an LLM.
+On issue management, I've had a couple of feature requests submitted that were clearly filled out using an LLM.
 I don't mind a LLM used to help where it adds value, to assist user written content.
-Unfortunately though, in these cases, it has simply been used in feature requests to back up the request with many paragraphs of generic text that has barely a grasp of what BookStack is.
+Unfortunately though, in these cases, it has simply been used to fill the request with many paragraphs of generic text that has barely a grasp of what BookStack is.
 These cases are a little frustrating as it just serves to waste my time, in attempting to extract any underlying intent and value.
-I'm having to somewhat reverse the content to their original prompt.
+I'm having to somewhat reverse the content to their original LLM prompt.
-The questions on our feature request form are to understand the value to users, not those imagined by a text generator.
+The questions on our feature request form are to understand the value to users as humans, not those imagined by a text generator.

-In regard to news content, BookStack [was featured on Laravel news](https://web.archive.org/web/20231109033107/https%3A%2F%2Flaravel-news.com%2Fbookstack-documentation-wiki-software) which was awesome as a long-term reader of the site myself.
+In regard to news content, BookStack [was featured on Laravel News](https://web.archive.org/web/20231109033107/https%3A%2F%2Flaravel-news.com%2Fbookstack-documentation-wiki-software) which was awesome as a long-term reader of the site myself.
 Unfortunately when reading it was quickly clear the article was LLM generated since many of the features detailed reflected a limited grasp on understanding BookStack while some of them were just wrong & misleading.
 Due to these issues, I didn't feel I could celebrate or share the article as that would just propagate this incorrect content.
 Instead I emailed the site to notify them of the inaccuracies, with advised changes, although I had to follow that up [with a Tweet](https://twitter.com/bookstack_app/status/1722457925900280074) a few days later to prompt some action.
 It was then promptly updated using the text from our website.
+This isn't meant to pick on Laravel News, but is an example of what we'll probably start to see more and more going forward.

 ### Hacks Site